When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 \textbf{Conclusions.} We presented a capacity–controlled, reproducible evaluation of local (MPNN), hybrid, and fused local–global graph architectures within a unified HydraGNN pipeline, isolating the effects of encoders and global attention (GPS) across regression and classification benchmarks.
 Three findings emerge. \textit{First}, domain encoders are the dominant lever on chemically local regressions: on ZINC, QM9, TMQM, and PCQM, encoder-augmented PAINN without GPS consistently matches or exceeds alternatives while remaining compact, and parity plots indicate that remaining errors are concentrated in a few high-magnitude tails rather than systematic miscalibration. \textit{Second}, GPS complements rather than replaces message passing: on OGB-PPA and OGB-PCBA, moderate global information mixing—two GPS heads paired with three message-passing layers and adequate hidden/edge capacity—yields the most reliable gains, whereas adding more heads or depth exhibits diminishing returns and under-sized GPS models underperform. \textit{Third}, parameter efficiency matters: strong results are obtained with tens to a few hundreds of thousands of parameters, often outperforming deeper baselines and approaching or surpassing much larger GPS variants; reporting metrics alongside parameter counts exposes the true accuracy–capacity trade-off and improves comparability.
-Practically, we recommend encoder-augmented MPNNs as the default, enabling GPS when targets depend on nonlocal context, and starting with small GPS budgets (two heads, three layers) before scaling width or heads.
+Practically, we recommend encoder-augmented MPNNs as the default for small-to-medium molecular regression tasks (avg. nodes $<50$), enabling GPS when (i) graphs are large (avg. nodes $> 150$), (ii) tasks involve classification, or (iii) targets depend on explicit long-range interactions spanning many bonds or significant spatial distances.
+When GPS is warranted, start with small budgets (two heads, three layers) before scaling width or heads.
+For intermediate cases (50-150 nodes, mixed local/nonlocal effects), empirical comparison between S2 and S4 configurations is recommended.
 Beyond established leaderboards, we provide compact, transparent baselines and diagnostic plots for datasets lacking widely used references, offering a reproducible yardstick for future work and a clearer path to principled scaling under fixed compute budgets.\\

 \textbf{Future work.} The present encoders omit explicit geometric features such as positional, distance and angular information; incorporating these is likely to improve geometry-sensitive tasks.
 Also, our current transformer model does not preserve equivariance which can be necessary for multiple physics-informed downstream tasks.
 Further, we did not study large-scale pretraining or sparse/linearized attention variants that could reduce the quadratic overhead.
 Extending the evaluation to larger bio-molecular and crystalline systems, adding uncertainty quantification, and exploring equivariant attention for vector/tensor targets are natural next steps.
 We expect the framework and results to serve as a reference point for method development and for principled decisions about when global attention is useful in atomistic graph learning.